tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxS.md

   * Possible communication error to PHY attached to FEC, reboot required to fix
   * ETH1 looses manual assigned IP after suspend/resume.
 Default systemd network configuration uses DHCP with fallback.
 Has to be adjusted if needed.
+  * ETH0 (`EQOS`): autonegotiation problems with 10/100 link partners

+    If `EQOS` is configured to use multiple TX/RX queues (with a compatible PHY), only full-duplex link modes are advertised.
+This may cause autonegotiation problems with 10/100 link partnes, i.e. no link is established.
+Use a fixed configuration without autonegotiation (e.g. with `ethtool`) as workaround.
 * USB Host
   * USB Superspeed U3 powersave mode is broken
   * Some USB devices are not detected (overcurrent detection on MB-SMARC-2)